daalagelerua/holbertonschool-higher_level_programming/python-data_structures/README.md

-# Python - Data Strctures: Lists, Tuples
+# Python - Data Structures: Lists, Tuples

 ## What are lists and how to use them ? :
 **Lists** are ordered, mutable collections of items in Python.
 They can contain elements of different types, including other lists.
 Lists are defined using square brackets `[]`.